North Coast Water Board Program Priorities

 Climate change is intensifying rainfall and floods, lengthening periods of drought, and shifting weather patterns across the globe, causing profound effects on terrestrial and aquatic ecosystems, water supplies and water quality.
 The North Coast of California is no exception, having experienced precipitation whiplash in recent years – dramatic swings from prolonged drought causing strained water supplies and contributing to catastrophic wildfires, to atmospheric rivers and extensive flooding.
 Climate instability and extremes are causing an increasing frequency of water-related disasters around the world and in the North Coast.
 While these events are primarily related to water quantity – either too little (leading to diminished water supply for humans and wildlife) or too much (leading to flooding and sea level rise) – impacts related to water quality are increasing as well.
 Temperature increases, sea level rise, and changes in precipitation are causing degradation of water quality objectives and stressing beneficial use support.

-In January 2023 the Regional Water Board created a Climate Specialist position in order to advance our agency’s strategic initiatives addressing climate change.
-Working with Regional Water Board colleagues from multiple programs and with outside agencies and partners, the Climate Specialist is working to advance priority climate change adaptation and resilience strategic initiatives.
-Informed by and aligned with various strategies and policies of the state of California, these initiatives reflect a combination of projects that utilize the Regional Water Board’s existing regulatory authorities, projects that explore the development of new regulations aimed at leveraging partnerships to achieve common climate resilience goals, and projects that provide technical and policy support for regional and local planning aimed at promoting climate resilience.
+In January 2023 the North Coast Water Board created a Climate Specialist position in order to advance our agency’s strategic initiatives addressing climate change.
+Working with North Coast Water Board colleagues from multiple programs and with outside agencies and partners, the Climate Specialist is working to advance priority climate change adaptation and resilience strategic initiatives.
+Informed by and aligned with various strategies and policies of the state of California, these initiatives reflect a combination of projects that utilize the North Coast Water Board’s existing regulatory authorities, projects that explore the development of new regulations aimed at leveraging partnerships to achieve common climate resilience goals, and projects that provide technical and policy support for regional and local planning aimed at promoting climate resilience.

-- Review grant funding proposals for nutrient reduction projects in the Upper Klamath Basin.
+- Grant reviews for nutrient reduction projects in the Upper Klamath Basin; Lower Klamath-Lost River Stewardship Planning

 Program Contacts